Tempurturtul/tempurturtul.github.io/README.md

 Non-minified .js file(s) are located in the `src/app/` directory.

-## TODO
+## Note
-- Replace with a simple homepage that includes links to all gh-pages.
+- Soon to be replaced with a simple homepage that includes links to all gh-pages.